 - Low-cost private college without a credible career link — heavily scrutinised since 2024 restrictions.

-- PAL missing.
+- PAL/TAL missing.
 Submitting without a valid Provincial Attestation Letter when required is an automatic refusal.

 - Family in Canada must be disclosed and explained.